syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/cell.md

 The Grid control allows rendering Bootstrap tooltips in the cells.
 To enable this feature, you need to add the Bootstrap CDN link and call the tooltip() method to initialize the tooltip.

-This is demonstrated in the sample code below which shows how to enable Bootstrap tooltip for the **CustomerID** field using `template` property in grid cells,
+This is demonstrated in the sample code below which shows how to enable Bootstrap tooltip for the **CustomerID** field using `Template` property in grid cells,

 Step 1: Add the CDN link of Boostrap in the `_Layout.cshtml` file.
 Place the `link` tag in the `head` for the CSS.